-- Analyse specific information, ideas, opinions and attitudes presented in oral, visual and written language. - Draw conclusions, infer information and recognize implied opinions and attitudes. - Respond and react to questions and ideas in a range of spoken, visual and written texts. - Engage actively in conversations in social and some academic situations to contribute substantial information containing relevant and focused ideas supported by examples and illustrations. - Organize information and ideas into a clear and effective structure to express their understanding and opinions on topics of personal interest and global significance. - Interpret aspects of format and style, and are able to adapt register and style of language to suit the context.
+- attitudes presented in oral, visual and written language.
+Draw conclusions, infer information and recognize implied - opinions and attitudes. - Respond and react to questions and ideas in a range of spoken, visual and written texts. - Engage actively in conversations in social and some academic situations to contribute substantial information containing relevant and focused ideas supported by examples and illustrations. - Organize information and ideas into a clear and effective structure to express their understanding and opinions on topics of personal interest and global significance. - Interpret aspects of format and style, and are able to adapt register and style of language to suit the context.